Designing, delivering and analysing surveys

 By the end of the module students should be able to:

-- Define key aspects of reliability and validity, and describe their importance in survey research
+6. Define key aspects of reliability and validity, be aware of methods used to assess them, and describe their challenges and importance in survey research

-- Be aware of existing national surveys that are available for analysis, including the General Practice Patient Survey, the Health Survey for England and the National Diet and Nutrition survey.
+7. Be aware of existing national and international surveys that are available for analysis, including the General Practice Patient Satisfaction survey, the Health Survey for England and the National Diet and Nutrition survey

 The course will be delivered using a combination of lectures, experiential learning, and group discussions.